WHAT IS An AR15 BOLT CARRIER GROUP?

 How much improvement you want to make in performance and appearance is limited only by your budget.
 While not a requirement for operation in your AR-15, more advanced coatings definitely make cleaning easier, increase reliability, and can add some style to your black rifle.

-Now that you know everything about your next Bolt Carrier Group, browse our vast selection of BCGs here at Primary Arms, your one-stop-shop online gun store.
+Now that you know everything about your next AR-15 Bolt Carrier Group, browse our vast selection and get the best bolt carrier group for your money here at Primary Arms, your one-stop-shop online gun store.
 Here you will find industry-leading customer service and fast shipping.